mrmtshmp/FractCurve/README.md

 <<<<<<< HEAD
+# FractCurve: an R package for finding a point of fracture on a curve.
+=======
 # FractCurve:
-# An R package for finding a point of fracture on a curve.
+# an R package for finding a point of fracture ona curve.
 Shimpei Morimoto (2019)
-=======
-# FractCurve: an R package for finding a point of fracture ona curve.
 To install this package, type as bellow in your R console:
 `devtools::install_github("mrmtshmp/FractCurve", build_vignettes = TRUE)`
  After requiring the library,